mschroeder-github/kanji-data/README.md

 * The order given by the table in [Kyōiku-Kanji](https://de.wikipedia.org/wiki/Ky%C5%8Diku-Kanji) is used to sort entries in `kanji-kyouiku-de-radicals-array-mnemonics-wip.json`.
 Every entry has an `order_wiki` key.
 However, to introduce radicals before they are used in a kanji, some kanjis are sorted accordingly.
 For example, 弓 occurs before 弱.
 * With a crawl from [jisho](https://jisho.org), furigana analysis on common words is performed, to inspect the reading distribution.
 For example, 村 is read in 3 common words as そん (60%) and in 2 common words as むら (40%).
 * Completed entries are provieded as Anki cards (see section below).
 * To learn real Japanese words (vocabulary) common words are crawled from [jisho](https://jisho.org).
+They are translated to German with [Wadoku](https://www.wadoku.de/).
 Only words which contain learned kanjis are selected in anki decks.
 They are collected in pack of 50: for every 50 learned kanjis more words are accessable.
-The words are sorted by frequency (using a crawl from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Japanese)) to learn the most frequent words first.
-Sometimes the words use readings of kanjis that were not learned which is indicated with a value.
+The words are sorted by frequency (using [japanese subtitles word kanji frequency lists](https://github.com/chriskempson/japanese-subtitles-word-kanji-frequency-lists)) to learn the most frequent words first.
+Sometimes the words use readings of kanjis that were not learned which is indicated with a reading score.
+* In `mdbook` are markdown files and resources which compile a German book (WIP) about learning Japanese (created using [mdBook](https://rust-lang.github.io/mdBook/)).
+It is published at <http://markus-projects.net/www/strukturiert_japanisch_lernen/>.

 **Progress**
 * 2024-08-12 Milestone: In `kanji-kyouiku-de-radicals-array-mnemonics-wip.json` for the first grade [Kyōiku-Kanji](https://de.wikipedia.org/wiki/Ky%C5%8Diku-Kanji#Erstes_Schuljahr_(80_Kanji)) (80) all mnmemonics and in `img` all visual clues are completed.
 * 2024-10-05 Milestone: **200 kanjis done** with mnmemonics and visual clues.
 * Some commit messages show the current progress.

+Built Anki decks can be downloaded on the [Lernmaterialien](http://markus-projects.net/www/strukturiert_japanisch_lernen/lernmaterialien.html) (learning material) page.

 ### Lesung Merksatz Leitfaden